Terms in bold are defined in the Glossary of the Instructions for Form 990.

 filing organization (see Appendix D. Public Inspection of Returns), and can be required to be filed with state governments to satisfy state reporting requirements.
 See Appendix I. Use of Form 990 and 990-EZ to Satisfy State Reporting Requirements.

-Reminder: Do Not Include Social Security Numbers on Publicly Disclosed Forms.
+Reminder: Don't Include Social Security Numbers on Publicly Disclosed Forms.
 Because the filing organization and the IRS are required to publicly disclose the organization's annual information returns,

 social security numbers should not be included on this form.
 By law, with limited exceptions, neither the organization nor

 the IRS may remove that information before making the form publicly available.
-Documents subject to disclosure include schedules
+Documents subject to disclosure include statements

 The following hints can help you more efficiently review these instructions and complete the form.

-See General Instructions, Item C. Sequencing List to Complete the Form and Schedules, later, which provides guidance on the recommended order for completing the form and applicable schedules.
+See General Instructions, Section C. Sequencing List to Complete the Form and Schedules, later, which provides guidance on the recommended order for completing the form and applicable statements.

 Throughout these instructions, “the organization” and the “filing organization” both refer to the organization filing Form 990.

 Unless otherwise specified, information should be provided for the organization's tax year.
 For instance, an organization